richmahn/en_tn/zep/front/intro.md

 #### What country is coming to invade Judah? ####

 Zephaniah often said a foreign nation would invade the kingdom of Judah.
 Zephaniah probably meant Babylonia.
-However, Zephaniah never mentions the name of this nation.
+However, the Book of Zephaniah never names this nation.